brocklab/pycashier/README.md

 ## Documentation

-See the [documentation](https://docs.brocklab.com/pycashier) for more in-depth installation and usage instructions.
+See the [paper][joss-url] for a high-level overview and the [documentation](https://docs.brocklab.com/pycashier) for more in-depth installation and usage instructions.

 ## Getting Started